rapid7/insightconnect-plugins/plugins/palo_alto_cortex_xdr/help.md

 #### Get File Quarantine Status

-This action is used to get File Quarantine Status.
+This action is used to get quarantine status for a file.

 ##### Input